Word Embeddings for Automatic Equalization in Audio Mixing

 We analysed the error of models in section \ref{sec:results-error}.
 All the models with an embedding layer obtained lower errors than the one without an embedding layer.
 We further analysed the performance of GloVe-840B and Tok2Vec by using partial curve mapping.
 The mean distances obtained by human labels, Tok2Vec, GloVe, and `no embedding' were 2.9, 10.5, 9.3, and 35.4 respectively.
-This objectively demonstrates that the embedding models perform better than models without an embedding layer, but definitely not as good as human labels.
+This objectively demonstrates that the embedding models perform better than models without an embedding layer, but not as good as human labels.

 In section \ref{sec:results-plots}, we conducted an error analysis of predictions made by GloVe and Tok2Vec.
-We observed that the machine learning models were able to understand semantic descriptors that it had not encountered before.
+We observed that the machine learning models were able to understand semantic descriptors that they had not encountered before.
 This is a promising step towards understanding semantic descriptors from non-technical users.
 It is important to note the word embedding layers used in the networks were trained on corpora of written text.
 This concludes that there exists some common ground for semantic relationships between words in written text and for those adopted in EQ mixing.